 Codex login openshttps://auth.openai.com during the OAuth flow.

-The built-in profile includes the required browser-open allowlist:
+The profile includes the required browser-open allowlist:

 https://auth.openai.comlocalhostcallbacks for the OAuth redirect